ahandsomeChineseboy/inet/tutorials/queueing/doc/Duplicator.rst

 This step demonstrates the :ned:`PacketDuplicator` module, which creates a configured number of duplicates of incoming packets.

+The :ned:`PacketDuplicator` module creates a configured number of duplicates of incoming packets.

 In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
 The produced packets are randomly either duplicated or not (:ned:`PacketDuplicator`).
 Finally, the packets are all sent into a passive packet